 Shore-based workers who sustain injury while working on a vessel docked in navigable waters are entitled to the protections offered in the Jones Act.
 Unfortunately for the workers injured in this shipyard accident, the Oasis of the Seas was docked in a shipyard.
 Therefore, the Jones act does not apply.

-The Longshore Harbor and Workers’ Compensation Act (LHWCA) protects workers injured while not on navigable waters but rather in nearby areas such as in shipyards.
+The Longshore and Harbor Workers’ Compensation Act (LHWCA) protects workers injured while not on navigable waters but rather in nearby areas such as in shipyards.
 Maritime workers protected under the LHWCA may seek damages for their injuries and lost wages.
 Not all Maritime workers will qualify for relief under the LHWCA.
 Speak to a maritime injury attorney to learn more.

 Maritime Injury Guide attorneys appreciate the daily dangers that shipyard workers face.
 We know that navigating the complicated laws surrounding shipyard accidents can be daunting.
 Our attorneys have decades of experience fighting for the rights of injured maritime workers.
 We can help guide you through this trying time.
 If you have been injured while working at a dock, harbor, or shipyard, call 1-877-363-6148, or submit our online contact form.